quailyquaily/quaily-docs/docs/writer/channel-settings.md

 After you create the channel, please make it public so that everyone can join it.
 The public channel will have a link like this: `https://t.me/your_channel_name`.
 The channel id is `@your_channel_name`.

-### Add Quail's bot to the channel
+### Add Quaily's bot to the channel

-Search `@QuailSenderBot` in telegram, then add it to the channel as administrator.
+Search `@QuailySenderBot` in telegram, then add it to the channel as administrator.
 Make sure the bot has the permission to send messages to the channel.

 Setting up channels has two benefits:

 1. When pdelivering articles, you can choose to send them to these channels.
-2. If you have set up Telegram, Discord, Line, or X, Quail will display buttons to readers on the Quail webpage.
+2. If you have set up Telegram, Discord, Line, or X, Quaily will display buttons to readers on the Quaily webpage.
 Readers can click the button to join the channel and receive article updates.

-### Connect Quail to telegram
+### Connect Quaily to telegram

-The remaining steps are very simple, just visit [Quail's writer dashboard](https://quaily.com/dashboard), select the list you want to connect, and then click the `List Settings` at the sidebar.
+The remaining steps are very simple, just visit [Quaily's writer dashboard](https://quaily.com/dashboard), select the list you want to connect, and then click the `List Settings` at the sidebar.

 You will see a "Channel Settings" section, just enable Telegram channel and fill in the channel id, then click the `Save` button.